Relation based animations

 Creating Expressions with ExpressionBuilder

-There are two options for building Expressions in their UWP app:
+There are two options for building Expressions in your UWP app:

-- Building the equation as a string via the official, public API.
+- Build the equation as a string via the official, public API.

-- Building the equation in a type-safe object model via the open source ExpressionBuilder tool.
-See the Github source and documentation.
+- Build the equation in a type-safe object model via the ExpressionBuilder tool included with the Windows Community Toolkit.

 For the sake of this document, we will define our Expressions using ExpressionBuilder.